dell/iDRAC-Telemetry-Reference-Tools/docs/INSTALL.md

        SPLUNK_HEC_URL=http://\<Splunk hostname or ip\>:\<HTTP Port Number\>
        SPLUNK_HEC_INDEX=\<Index name\>
 3. Next run `bash compose.sh`.
 The options you use will depend on what you want to do.
-There are five different "pumps" for the five different databases: `--influx-pump`, `--prometheus-pump`, `--splunk-pump`, `--elk-pump`, `--timescale-pump`.
+There are five different "pumps" for the 6 different databases: `--influx-pump`, `--prometheus-pump`, `--splunk-pump`, `--elk-pump`, `--timescale-pump`, `--otel-pump`.
 These pumps are responsible for feeding the data from the pipeline into the pipeline of your choice.
 The other option you may want to add is a command to build the time series database of your choosing.
 If you already have an external instance of the database running then this won't be necessary.
 These options are:
    `--influx-test-db`, `--prometheus-test-db`, `--elk-test-db`, `--timescale-test-db`.
 We have not currently built